aalto-trafficsense/public-transport-dataset/README.md

 # public-transport-dataset

-The dataset is composed of position and activity recognition samples of 8 researchers between 9 am and 4 pm EET+DST on August 26th 2016, manual bookkeeping of their trips and related transport infrastructure data.
+The dataset is composed of position and activity recognition samples of 8 researchers from the [TrafficSense project](https://aaltotrafficsense.wordpress.com/) between 9 am and 4 pm EET+DST on August 26th 2016, manual bookkeeping of their trips and related transport infrastructure data.
 Data collection for the limited period was pre-agreed with every campaign participant.
 The target was to create a dataset for testing